What is scaffolding?

 These are transverse members, placed at the right angle to the walls with one end supported on the ledger and another end on the wall.

-These are horizontal members serves as a working platform to support workmen and materials and are supported on putlogs.
+These are horizontal members serve as a working platform to support workmen and materials and are supported on putlogs.

 These members are provided at a safe height above the working platform to guard against workmen, materials, and appliances from falling down.